-With 20 years of experience in B2B marketing, Annabel brings both strategic and creative thinking to the table.
-Surrounding herself with PhD scientists and marketing experts, she has strengthened kdm’s offering over the last 12 years: an energetic agency with international reach that combines scientific understanding with marketing nouse, delivering integrated campaigns to clients across life sciences, medical and technical industries all over the world.
-Annabel doesn’t really ‘do’ spare time – two children, the dog, ducks, chickens, cats, bees and pigs keep her pretty busy at home, as does ‘Sedgwick’s Charcuterie’, Annabel and Andrew’s newly launched British charcuterie business making air dried hams, salamis and chorizo in the heart of Cambridgeshire!
+With over 20 years of experience in B2B marketing, Annabel brings both strategic and creative thinking to the table.
+Surrounding herself with PhD scientists and marketing experts, she has strengthened kdm’s offering over the last 16 years: an energetic agency with international reach that combines scientific understanding with marketing nouse, delivering integrated campaigns to clients across life sciences, medical and technical industries all over the world.
+Annabel doesn’t really ‘do’ spare time – two children, the dog, ducks, veg, chickens, cats, bees and pigs keep her family pretty busy at home on her small-holding in the heart of Cambridgeshire!

 Jan Le Mière

-Hailing from the land of milk and potatoes (Jersey, in case you were wondering), Jan is the sole male presence in the office, and is only kept around for heavy lifting.
+Hailing from the land of milk and potatoes (Jersey, in case you were wondering), Jan is only kept around for heavy lifting.
 Combining a background in biochemistry and biotechnology with an (un)healthy obsession with taking things apart to find out how they work, he is equally at home talking to our clients and their customers about automotive design or educational toys as he is about molecular biology or clinical diagnostics.
 Outside of the office, Jan’s interest in horsepower (engines and, indeed, horses), means that he spends far more time outdoors than is advisable in the British climate.

 Having grown up in Newmarket, it was perhaps inevitable that Annette would adopt a career connected with the racing industry – putting science into practice to develop new drug screening methods to help beat potential horse dopers!
 After 28 years in the laboratory, acquiring a chemistry degree and a pharmacy PhD along the way, a change of career beckoned and, today, this combination of in-depth knowledge and practical experience is put to good use writing technical and marketing material for clients across a broad spectrum of scientific fields.
 Away from the office, any spare time is likely to involve playing sport, country walks with the dog or pottering in the garden – ground elder will be eliminated somehow!